bhargav-yarlagadda/GO-Lang/readme.md

 ## Structure
 - Each day's practice will be organized into folders named `Day-<number>` (e.g., `Day-1`, `Day-2`, etc.).
 - Each folder will contain code files, notes, and any relevant resources for that day's learning.

-## Why Go?
-Go is a powerful, open-source programming language created by Google.
-It is known for:
-- Simplicity and readability.
-- Built-in support for concurrency with goroutines.
-- High performance and scalability.
-- A robust standard library.